-The European Centre for Modern Languages (ECML) in Graz, Austria, is an Enlarged Partial Agreement of the Council of Europe, set up in 1994 to provide a practical response to a need expressed by the Council of Europe's member states: the reinforcement of cooperation in the field of language education and respect for the cultural and linguistic diversity in Europe.
-32 states currently subscribe to the Partial Agreement.
+The European Centre for Modern Languages (ECML) in Graz, Austria, is an Enlarged Partial Agreement of the Council of Europe, set up in 1994 to provide a practical response to a need expressed by the Council of Europe's member states: the reinforcement of cooperation in the field of language education and respect for cultural and linguistic diversity in Europe.
+33 states currently subscribe to the Partial Agreement.

 The ECML's mission is to support its member states in the implementation of their language education policies taking account of the recommendations of the Council of Europe.
-It does so by promoting innovative approaches and disseminating good practice in the learning and teaching of modern languages and in this way addresses issues directly related to good quality education as a pre-requisite for social cohesion, intercultural dialogue, and democratic citizenship.
+It does so by promoting innovative approaches and disseminating good practice in the learning and teaching of all languages and in this way addresses issues directly related to good quality education as a pre-requisite for social cohesion, intercultural dialogue, and democratic citizenship.

 Through its focus on promoting excellence in language education, based on quality, standard-setting and innovation, the Centre is well placed to assist member states in addressing challenges within their national education systems as well as to offer support in improving provision in line with key international developments in education.

 The ECML is an initiator and coordinator of European and international cooperation.
-The Centre runs 4-year medium-term programmes of projects organised in cooperation with European experts in the field of language education.
+The Centre runs 4-year medium-term programmes combining development projects and in-country training and consultancy activities, organised in cooperation with European experts in the field of language education.

-Through its programmes, consisting of expert meetings, workshops, conferences and research projects to which participants from the member states are invited, the ECML provides a platform for gathering and disseminating information, stimulating discussion and training multipliers in matters related to language education.
-It also maintains Europe-wide networks for teacher trainers, researchers and educational administrators.
+Through its programmes, consisting of expert meetings, project workshops, think tanks, conferences, webinars and targeted in-country support, the ECML provides a platform for gathering and disseminating information, stimulating discussion and training multipliers in matters related to language education.

+It also maintains Europe-wide networks for a wide range of language professionals, such as teacher educators, teachers, inspectors, researchers and educational administrators.